CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 >
 > You control Broin (3/8), Threlin (4/7) and his follower Dogrib (4/7) with _Foul-smelling Paste_, Jerrel (5/8), and Nevido Smod (4/8) (with a _Shadow-cloak_).
 They are en route from Carn Dum to Geann a-Lisch.
 There are 5 characters in the company, meaning the hazard limit is 5.
 >
 > Your opponent plays _Orc-raiders_.
-He keys this hazard creature to one of the Wilderness in your company’s site path.
+They key this hazard creature to one of the Wilderness in your company’s site path.
 Broin, a scout, taps and plays _A Nice Place to Hide_ to cancel the attack. _Orc-raiders_ is discarded.
 >
 > Your opponent next plays _Orc-warband_ (second hazard).
-He states it is keyed to a Wilderness in your company's site path, because the _Orc-warband_ becomes a detainment attack if he keys it to a Shadow-land.
+They state it is keyed to a Wilderness in your company's site path, because the _Orc-warband_ becomes a detainment attack if they key it to a Shadow-land.
 It’s a (4/-) hazard creature with 5 strikes that receives +3 to prowess against a company that has faced an Orc attack.
 Even though Broin canceled the _Orc-raiders_, the company is still considered to have faced them, so the _Orc-warband_ will be (7/-).
 There are 5 strikes and 5 characters, so each character will face one strike (no decisions on strike allocation can be made).
 Broin elects to face his strike first.
 His opponent plays _Weariness of the Heart_ (third hazard) on Broin to give -1 to his prowess.
 This modification to his prowess is in addition to the -1 Broin suffers for being tapped.
 No other effects are played to affect the strike and Broin rolls the dice.
 The result is a 4.
 Broin’s prowess of 1 plus the dice roll is less than the prowess of the _Orc-warband’s_ strike against Broin, so Broin is wounded.
 Your opponent rolls the body check.
 It’s a 7—Broin lives!
 >
 > Nevido Smod faces the next strike.
 Nevido Smod taps and rolls a 2, falling to a successful strike.
 Your opponent rolls a body check, but only gets a 4 so Nevido Smod lives.
 Dogrib chooses to face his strike next.
 He chooses not to tap and therefore gets a -3 modifications to his prowess.
 He rolls a 6 which ties the prowess of the _Orc-warband_ strike.
 The strike is ineffectual.
 Threlin resolves his strike next, taps, and defeats it by rolling a 7.
 Jerrek resolves the final strike, taps, and defeats it by rolling a 3. _Orc-warband_ is discarded.
 >
 > Your opponent sees that one character, Dogrib, is untapped.
 He plays an _Elf-lord Revealed in Wrath_ (15/9) (a fourth hazard) keyed to the Shadow-land (_Doors of Night_ is not in play) and reasons that Dogrib will have to take its one very powerful strike with little chance of canceling it.
 (After all, if you give up the option of assigning the one strike to your untapped character, namely Dogrib, the opponent will be able to choose, from all 5 characters, which will take the strike).
 Your opponent does not see what Dogrib sees.
 Before assigning the strike, Dogrib discards his _Foul-smelling Paste_ to heal and untap Nevido Smod, who then announces he is taking the strike.
 The _Elf-lord_ is keyed to the Shadow-land, so Nevido Smod taps his _Shadow-cloak_ to cancel its single strike.
 The _Elf-lord_ is discarded.
 >
-> The opponent announces he will play no more hazards and the company breathes a sigh of relief.
+> The opponent announces they will play no more hazards and the company breathes a sigh of relief.
 Broin will be able to heal at the start of the next turn since his company will be at Geann a-Lisch, a Haven.

 ## 7 • COMBAT - STANDARD RULES
 An _untapped_ character that is not the target of a strike may tap to _support_ a character in the same company that is the target of a strike.
 The target’s prowess is modified by +1 for each supporting character.